-The Sitecore container upgrade artifacts described in this document can only be used to upgrade from Sitecore XP 10.0.X to Sitecore XP 10.1.0 and only cover the Sitecore XP and xConnect SQL databases.
+The Sitecore container upgrade artifacts described in this document can only be used to upgrade from Sitecore XP 10.0.X to Sitecore XP 10.1.2 and only cover the Sitecore XP and xConnect SQL databases.

-The upgrade process described here does not apply to databases deployed on other database providers, such as MongoDB.
+The upgrade process described here does not apply to databases deployed in other database providers, such as MongoDB, nor to Sitecore modules.
 After you upgrade Sitecore XP, you must upgrade all the modules separately.

-For more information about upgrading the SQL Server session state provider, see to the Sitecore 10.1.0 Upgrade Guide.
+For more information about the Sitecore upgrade process, see the manual Upgrade Guide Sitecore 10.1.2..